corcorana/restingIAF/iaf_manu.md

 The effectiveness of this routine will first be demonstrated using empirical (i.e. non-simulated) EEG data.
 We will then turn to simulated data in order to assess how well our proposed technique performs under conditions of varied spectral composition and signal-to-noise ratio (SNR).

-## 2 Method
+# Method

-### 2.1 Overview of methodological approach: Differentiation as a means of spectral peak quantification
+## Overview of methodological approach: Differentiation as a means of spectral peak quantification
 In the following section, we show how differential calculus can be exploited for the purposes of alpha peak parameterisation.
 First, we outline how spectral peaks (and troughs) can be localised via differentiation of the first-order derivative.
 We then address the problem of multiple (potentially trivial) zero crossings, and propose Savitzky-Golay filtering as an elegant solution to this concern.
 Finally, we turn to the second-order derivative in order to arrive at a means of evaluating the relative quality of individual channel peak estimates.

-#### 2.1.1 Local extrema and first derivative zero crossings
+### Local extrema and first derivative zero crossings
 <!-- AC: PA suggested deleting / relegating this section to the supp mats, as will be rather elementary for a proportion of readers.
 At the moment I'm inclined to keep it unless the reviewers kick up a fuss.
 When PA asked me to consider my target audience, I think that would be me ~6 months ago (and I would have needed this section to make sense of the method).
 I'm open to persuasion on this point though.
 IBS response: I agree that we should keep this section in the main body of the paper, since the main focus is methodological.
 We can always change this during the review process if necessary
 -->As pointed out by Grandy and colleagues [-@grandy2013; -@grandy2013a], one solution to the problem of automated peak detection is to search for downward going zero crossings in the first derivative of the PSD.